azcastillo/credit_card_customer_analysis/README.md

 ![](images/ward_metric_dendrogram.jpg)

 ## Model Building:
-I selected features from the feature selection notebook for the Lasso model and evaluated more features for the remaining models.
-I chose the features for the Ridge, Elastic Net, and XGBoost models based off of the EDA done in the corresponding notebook.
-For the regularization models, I scaled the data with the built in normaize method.
-After all features were selected I transformed the categorical variables into dummy variables using the pd.get_summies method.
-I split the data into train and tests sets with a test size of 30%.
-For the XGBoost model I first put the data set in the necessary form using Dmatrix and constructed a baseline model using default parameters before tuning.

 ## Models Used:
-*	**Lasso Regression** – A baseline for the model.
+*	**KMeans Clustering** – A baseline for the model.
 Given the sparsity of the data after one hot encoding, we could use feature selection to help with the predictions.
-*	**Ridge Regression** – Given the present (slight) multicollinearity of the features, ridge regression could provide as a nice alternative to Lasso.
+*	**Hierarchical Clustering** – Given the present (slight) multicollinearity of the features, ridge regression could provide as a nice alternative to Lasso.
-*	**Elastic Net Regression** –  See if we could potentially balance the l1 and l2 regularization techniques.
-*	**XGBoost** – With the sparsity and binary nature of the data, a tree based boosted model seemed to have a solid chance to lower the MAE as much as possible.

-I ultimately opted with the XGBoost due to MAE performance as well as wanting to avoid overtraining.
-Hyperparameter tuning using the XGBoost built in feature also allowed me to get the best MAE on the validation data from all models.

 ## Model performance